Rational trigonometry via projective geometric algebra: Introduction

 \section{Introduction}

-We apply the geometric algebra $\pdclal{2}{0}{1}$ to the geometric entities of \cite{wildberger2005}.
-See \cite{gunn2011} or the extended on-line version \cite{gunnFull2010} for a detailed introduction to this algebra.
-We sometimes refer to this algebra as \emph{projective geometric algebra} or \emph{PGA} for short.
-In this article we focus on the euclidean variant of PGA, but PGA is metric-neutral and the treatment presented here can be easily extended to noneuclidean metrics.
+We apply the geometric algebra $\pdclal{2}{0}{1}$ (\cite{gunn2017b}) to the geometric entities of \cite{wildberger2005}.
+This algebra is the 2D euclidean variant of \emph{projective geometric algebra}.
+In the sequel we sometimes shorten this to {PGA}.
+This article is restricted to the euclidean case, but PGA is metric-neutral and the treatment presented here can be easily extended to noneuclidean metrics.